-One of the most frequent questions we get asked in the fall is how to care for and extend the blooms of hardy mums!
-Hardy Mums, Chrysanthemums, or Fall Mums are everywhere in the fall: garden centers, grocery stores, and seemingly everyone in the neighborhood’s front porch.
+One of the most frequent questions I get asked in the fall is how to care for mums and extend the blooms of these hardy plants!
+Hardy Mums, Chrysanthemums, or Fall Mums are everywhere in the fall: garden centres, grocery stores, and seemingly everyone in the neighbourhood’s front porch.

-Many people just buy a potted mum in the fall and toss it away after its blooms are finished, but with a little care and know-how, you can overwinter mums and even propagate them, so that mum you bought in the fall can keep brightening your garden year after year.
+Many people just buy a potted mum in the fall and toss it away after its blooms are finished.
+With a little care and know-how, you can actually overwinter mums and even propagate them so that mum flowers you bought in the fall can keep brightening your garden year after year.

 Why Grow Hardy Mums?

 Hardy mums are drought-resistant, don’t generally get a lot of diseases or attract pests, and are very low maintenance.
-Additionally, this late-season bloomer comes in a wide variety of colors and sizes so it will look at home in any style of garden.
+Additionally, this late-season bloomer comes in a wide variety of colours and sizes, so it will look at home in any style of garden.

-Many garden centers are selling hardy mums for fall, as they are such a great way to add some vibrant color to the autumn garden.
-It can be tempting to buy a plant that is already bursting with gorgeous jewel-toned flowers, but try to pick one that is not in full bloom yet and instead has a lot of buds and lush green foliage that does not look at all wilted.
+Here’s a simple tip that can help you choose the longest-lasting mums possible.
+It can be tempting to buy a plant that is already bursting with gorgeous jewel-toned flowers but pick one that is not in full bloom yet.
+Instead, choose a plant that has a lot of buds and lush green foliage that does not look at all wilted.

-Planting Mums in the Garden
+How to Plant Mums in the Garden

 If you wish to transplant your hardy mums from a container to your garden, be sure to do it before the first frost of the season.
-Make sure you plant them in a location that gets about six hours of sun per day and has well-draining soil.
-Do not fertilize mums in the fall as this can negatively affect blooming.
+The earlier you get your mum in the ground, the more likely it will survive the winter.

 Watering Hardy Mums

 Once established, you can reduce watering to once a week.
-Browning bottom leaves and dropping flowers are signs that you are not watering enough.
+Browning bottom leaves and dropping flowers are signs of not watering enough.

 Overwintering Hardy Mums